Meet the WPP Team

 Priyanka Deshmukh

-Priyanka is a Clinical Research Fellow in Gynaecological Oncology and MRes Student at Queen Mary University of London.
-Her research focuses on hereditary endometrial cancers and Lynch Syndrome through the LEGACY Study, and on implementing precision prevention and genetic testing pathways across ovarian, endometrial, and colorectal cancers via the DETECT-2 trial.
-She completed her undergraduate and postgraduate medical training in Mumbai, India, before joining the specialty training programme in the East of England, UK.
+Priyanka is a Clinical Research Fellow in Gynaecological Oncology and MRes Student at QMUL.
+Her research focuses on hereditary endometrial cancers and Lynch Syndrome, and on genetic testing pathways.
+She completed her undergraduate and postgraduate medical training in Mumbai, India, before joining the specialty training programme in the East of England.

 Roisin Mulholland

 Roisin is a Clinical Research Fellow and MRes student in Gynaecological Oncology.
-Her research is on improving early detection of ovarian cancer through ovarian cancer symptoms and novel biomarkers.
-She is also working on the OVACATCH programme which aims to improve ovarian cancer screening in high risk women using multimarker models.
+Her research is on improving early detection of ovarian cancer through symptoms and novel biomarkers.
+She is also working on the OVACATCH programme.
 Roisin studied Medicine at the University of Edinburgh and is a Specialty Trainee in Obstetrics and Gynaecology in the West of Scotland Deanery.

 Lili Ellison

 Lili is a Clinical Research Fellow in Gynaecological Oncology.
-Lili studied Medicine at the University of Birmingham and is a Specialty Trainee in Obstetrics and Gynaecology in the South London deanery.
-Her research is on the risk of serous endometrial cancer in BRCA carriers and the role of preventive hysterectomy, and other projects which cover risk ascertainment and risk-reducing strategies encompassing medical and surgical prevention for women’s cancers.
-She is also part of the central coordinating team of PROTECTOR.
+She studied Medicine at the University of Birmingham and is a Specialty Trainee in Obstetrics and Gynaecology in the South London deanery.
+Her research is on risk ascertainment and medical and surgical risk-reducing strategies.
+She is part of the central coordinating team of PROTECTOR.

 Yuxiao Sun